 TR-069 is at the heart of a profound industry evolution to holistic broadband.
 For the first time providers have a real opportunity to operate and manage the entire access and premises compute-network ecosystem.
-In development by Forum members are new data models, user services platform, wireless-wireline convergence, Wi-Fi performance initiatives, virtualization projects such as TR-317 (see below and on the TR-317 page), TR-359 the Forum’s framework for virtualization and new practical implementations initiatives such as Open Broadband.
+In development by Forum members are new data models, user services platform, wireless-wireline convergence, Wi-Fi performance initiatives, virtualization projects such as TR-317 (see technical report here), TR-359 the Forum’s framework for virtualization and new practical implementations initiatives such as Open Broadband.

 TR-069 Virtualization – TR-317

 The NERG introduces NFV distributed, virtualized compute, storage and network concepts and SDN style management.
 It provides continuity with existing TR-069 installations and also enables long term hybrid Broadband networking with seamless migration for installing service providers.